 498. Adaptation of certain species.

 Censorship is an age-old issue in which the debate will continue.
-We have observed what censorship can do to people and to a society as a whole.
-Below are some topics on Censorship which can help you with your research.
+We have observed what censorship can do to people and to society as a whole.
+Below are some topics on Censorship that can help you with your research.

 499. How has government censorship changed in the last century?